2026 Village Board Meeting Minutes

 Brad Olson Yea Jaci Chapman Yea (Clerk)

-Tena Steinacher Nay Art Mize Yea
+Tena Steinacher Yea Art Mize Yea

 A quorum was present: